 How Do You Get a Green Card: Adjustment of Status and Consular Processing

 If after reviewing this list of the routes to obtaining a green card, you believe that you qualify, Immigration Law of Montana, P.C. can assist you.
-We first help you understand the details of applying for lawful permanent residency Next, we prepare and file your application.
+We first help you understand the details of applying for lawful permanent residency Next, we prepare and file your application abd be there until the Process To Get A Green Card ends.
 After USCIS receives the application, we stay with you until it is approved.
 If this appeals to you, please contact us for a strategy consultation.